Natterhorn/mcp-triggers/README.md

 ## Usage

-### Roll Dice
-- Specify the number of dice (1-20)
-- Click "Roll Dice" to simulate the roll
-- See individual results and face counts

 ### Calculate Odds
-- Specify the number of dice
-- Select the target combination of faces
-- Get exact probability percentage and odds ratio

-### Face Statistics
-- Specify the number of dice
+1. Set the **Number of Dice** (1-20)
-- Select a specific face (Hit, Blank, Shield, Wild, Skull, Crit)
+2. Enter how many of **each face** you want to find odds for
-- Get the probability of rolling at least one of that face
+   - Example: 1 Hit + 2 Shield = find the probability of rolling at least 1 Hit AND at least 2 Shield

-### Monte Carlo Simulation
+3. Click **Calculate Odds** to get the probability percentage
+4. Use **Reset Form** to clear all inputs and start over

+## How It Works

+- The calculator uses Monte Carlo simulation (100,000 trials) to estimate accurate probabilities
-- Specify the number of dice
+- Results show the probability of rolling **at least** the target face combination
-- Choose the number of simulation runs (1-10000)
-- View the top 10 most common outcomes and their frequencies
+- Crit faces automatically trigger bonus die rolls (which cannot explode further)

 ## API Endpoints

-- `POST /api/roll` - Roll dice
-- `POST /api/odds` - Calculate odds for specific combinations
+- `POST /api/odds` - Calculate odds for a specific target face combination
-- `POST /api/face-stats` - Get statistics for a specific face
-- `POST /api/simulate` - Run Monte Carlo simulation
+  - Request: `{ num_dice: int, target_faces: { face: count, ... } }`
+  - Response: `{ num_dice: int, target_faces: {...}, percentage: float }`

 ## Project Structure